Oskar Eriksson: Mixed events

-Career Milestones and Records
+Career milestones and records

 On the World Curling Federation's list of records, Eriksson is ranked first among gold medal winners in federation-recognized events and is tied for first with Niklas Edin for overall medal wins.
 As an Olympian, he is the first curler in history to have won four Olympic medals – winning gold (2022), silver (2018), and bronze (2014) medals in team curling, and bronze (2022) in mixed doubles.
-He holds the most gold medals in the World Curling Championships, winning seven World Men's Curling Championship gold (2013, 2015, 2018, 2019, 2021, 2022, and 2024) and the World Mixed Doubles Championship gold in 2019.
+He holds the most gold medals in the World Curling Championships, winning eight World Men's Curling Championship gold (2013, 2015, 2018, 2019, 2021, 2022, 2024 and 2026) and the World Mixed Doubles Championship gold in 2019.
 He is also the first and only World Junior Curling Champion to win gold medals in two different disciplines in the senior division.
-With his seven European Championship Gold Medals, he also holds a record 16 gold medals across the Olympics, World, and European Curling Championships.
+With his eight European Championship Gold Medals, he also holds a record 18 gold medals across the Olympics, World, and European Curling Championships.

-Currently, Eriksson is the only Swedish curler to have taken part in fourteen consecutive World Curling Championships in the men's division (2011-2024, with no such event held in 2020).
-Eriksson has also competed in thirteen consecutive European Curling Championships, winning seven gold medals, a record that he shares only with Niklas Edin.
+Currently, Eriksson is the only Swedish curler to have taken part in fifteen consecutive World Curling Championships in the men's division (2011-2026, with no such event held in 2020).
+Eriksson has also competed in thirteen consecutive European Curling Championships, winning eight gold medals, a record that he shares only with Niklas Edin.
 In 2019, Eriksson became the first curler in history to hold three key gold medals in a single calendar year: the World Curling Championship, the European Curling Championship, and the World Mixed Doubles Championship (with Anna Hasselborg).
 He also has reached 37 playoffs at Grand Slam of Curling events, all but one with Team Edin. and has won four Grand Slam tournaments and the Pinty's Cup.
 As part of Team Edin, Eriksson and his teammates were the first to win three Slam championships, and they currently hold the record for the non-Canadian teams reaching the Grand Slam playoffs.